shauninman/MinUI-Legacy-RG35XX/skeleton/BASE/README.txt

     Harmful Park (English v1.0).bin
     Harmful Park (English v1.0).cue

-For multi-disc games, put all the files for all the discs in a single folder and create an m3u file (just a text file containing the relative path to each disc's cue file on a separate line) with the same name as the folder.
+For multi-disc games, put all the files for all the discs in a single folder.
+Then create an m3u file in that folder (just a text file containing the relative path to each disc's cue file on a separate line) with the same name as the folder.
 Instead of showing the entire messy contents of the folder, MinUI will launch the appropriate cue file, eg. For a Policenauts folder structured like this:

   Policenauts (English v1.0)/
     Policenauts (English v1.0).m3u